kitajs/kitajs/packages/cli/README.md

   $ kita c [-c <value>] [--cwd <value>] [-r]

 FLAGS
+  -r, --[no-]raw  Prints a JSON string instead of a pretty printed object.

+GLOBAL FLAGS
   -c, --config=<value>  Path to your kita.config.js file, if any.
-  -r, --[no-]raw        Prints a JSON string instead of a pretty printed object.
   --cwd=<value>         Sets the current working directory for your command.

 DESCRIPTION